Commercial efficiency

 You have confidence in your product.
 It really WILL help your prospect, and your role as a messenger is to take that message to Mr Chalot at all costs.

-As far as the tone of your voice is concerned, opt for a low, calm voice.
+As for the tone of your voice during cold calling sessions, opt for a deep, calm voice.

 This is the best way to get started in a credible way.